22 FAQs about homeworking and the law

 Yes.
 Apart from the change in their place of work, their terms and conditions will, in most cases, remain the same.

 With difficulty.
-It is your responsibility to ensure that they do not breach the Working Time Regulations, and a recent case at the European Court of Justice has emphasized that this is a positive rather than a negative duty - ie you must ensure that your workers take rest breaks, and not just that they can if they want to.
+It is your responsibility to ensure that they do not breach the Working Time Regulations, and a recent case at the European Court of Justice has emphasised that this is a positive rather than a negative duty - ie you must ensure that your workers take rest breaks, and not just that they can if they want to.

 Yes, although it will be difficult for you to manage this, other than by relying on time sheets.
 You should make sure they know that they are entitled to such breaks; after that you will have to rely on them.